 The SOPs for the laboratory will be maintained in a file in the operating record.
 An initial set of SOPs was provided to the NMED.
 SOP updates will be provided to the NMED on an annual basis.
-Laboratory SOPs are submitted in accordance with WP 02-EM3001.

-Data validation for Permit parameters and constituents will be performed by Environmental Monitoring and Hydrology (EM&H) in accordance with WP 02-EM3003.
-Data validation of radionuclide data will be performed in accordance with WP 02-EM3004.
+Data validation for Permit parameters and constituents will be performed by Environmental Monitoring and Hydrology (EM&H) in accordance with WP 02-EM3003, Data Validation and Verification of RCRA Constituents.
+Data validation of radionuclide data will be performed in accordance with WP 02-EM3004, Radiological Data Verification and Validation.
 Copies of the RCRA data validation report will be distributed in accordance with WP 02-EM3003 and will be kept on file in the operating record as required by the Permit.